letlotlo31/airbnb-clone-project/README.md

     * Optimizing database performance (e.g., indexing, query optimization).
     * Managing database backups, recovery, and maintenance.

+## 💻 Technology Stack

+This section details the core technologies used to build the back-end of the AirBnB clone.

+* **Django:** A high-level Python web framework.
+Its purpose in this project is to build the robust, secure, and scalable server-side application, including all the business logic and RESTful APIs.

+* **PostgreSQL:** A powerful, open-source object-relational database system.
+Its purpose is to securely store and manage all persistent data for the application, such as user profiles, listings, bookings, and reviews.

+* **GraphQL:** A query language for your APIs.
+Its purpose is to provide a flexible and efficient alternative to REST, allowing the front-end (or any client) to request *exactly* the data it needs in a single API call.

 Footer

 Description: The bottom section of the application, displaying links and legal information.